Navigation

 Plantar fascia stretch

-While you’re sitting down, roll your foot over a round object - such as a rolling pin, drinks can or tennis ball.
+While you’re sitting down, roll your foot over a round object such as a rolling pin, drinks can or tennis ball.
 Allow your foot and ankle to move in all directions.
 Carry on for a few minutes or until you feel discomfort.
-Repeat at least twice a day.

-Another way to stretch your plantar fascia is to sit down, crossing one foot over your knee.
-Then, grab your toes and pull them back towards your body.
-Hold this for 15 to 20 seconds and repeat three times.
+Sit down and cross one foot over your knee.
+Then, grab the base of your toes and pull them back towards your body.
+Hold this position for 15 to 20 seconds and repeat three times.

 Treatment of plantar fasciitis

-If you see a podiatrist (chiropodist), physiotherapist or GP, they’ll usually recommend self-help measures and stretching exercises first.
+A podiatrist, physiotherapist, or GP can help with plantar fasciitis.
+They will usually recommend self-help measures and stretching exercises first.
 A podiatrist or physiotherapist can go through these with you to make sure you’re doing them correctly.

 Steroid injection